 Section 12.
 The Finance Committee shall conduct annual audits of Society finances, as reported by the AGS Treasurer, and deliver a report to the Executive Board, which shall be published timely in the AGS newsletter.

 Section 13.
-The Constitution and Bylaws Committee shall prepare revisions of the Constitution and Bylaws, as instructed by the Executive Board under the direction of the Past President, for consideration of the membership, consistent with the AGS Constitution and Bylaws.
+The Constitution and Bylaws Committee shall prepare revisions of the Constitution and Bylaws, as instructed by the Executive Board under the direction of the Past-President, for consideration of the membership, consistent with the AGS Constitution and Bylaws.

 Section 14.
 The Election Committee shall identify and recruit qualified members to stand for election to AGS officers, and oversee annual elections at the regular May meeting, consistent with Article III, section 8 of these Bylaws.

 Section 15.
-Meetings & Social Events Committee shall assist the Vice President with conduct of AGS meetings, as well as plan and oversee special social meetings and/or special/technical events, consistent with Article III Section 4 of these Bylaws.
+Meetings & Social Events Committee shall assist the Vice-President with conduct of AGS meetings, as well as plan and oversee special social meetings and/or special/technical events, consistent with Article III Section 4 of these Bylaws.

 ARTICLE V